mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/15Five-priorities-connector.md

 Select the available authentication type and enter the access token you obtained from your 15Five company API keys setting.

 ### 4. Roll out to a limited audience
-Deploy this connection to a limited user base to validate it in Copilot and other search surfaces before you roll out to a broader audience.
+Deploy this connection to a limited user base to validate it in Copilot and other search surfaces before you roll it out to a broader audience.

 ## Custom setup

-Custom setup is for those admins who want to edit the default values for settings.
+Custom setup is for admins who want to edit the default values for settings.
 When you choose **Custom setup**, you see three other tabs: **Users**, **Content**, and **Sync**.

 ### Users